skupperproject/skupper-website/input/start/index.md

 backend are in different namespaces (and perhaps different clusters), and the backend has no public ingress.

-Use the `skupper expose` command in East to make the `backend` service available in West.
+~~Use the `skupper expose` command in East to make the `backend` service available in West.~~

+<div class="code-label session-2">West</div>

+    $ skupper listener create backend 8080
+    Waiting for create to complete...
+    Listener "backend" is configured.

 <div class="code-label session-1">East</div>

-    skupper expose deployment/backend --port 8080
+    $ skupper connector create backend 8080
+    Waiting for create to complete...
+    Connector "backend" is configured.

 #### Check the backend service